 The counselors consult and collaborate with parents/guardians, staff, and community agencies regarding strategies to help students and families.
 Parents are invited to make an appointment with the counselor via email or by calling the school.

 The counselors are available to talk at PTA meetings, answer questions at chats organized by the principal, lead discussion of parenting ideas at a book discussion, or present formally on a requested topic.
 Two parent information sessions on Steps to Respect were presented in October 2008.
 A Family Event for 5th graders and their parent/guardian on alcohol awareness is held annually.
-On the opening morning of school in 2010 the pupil services staff presented a workshop on transitions.
-In spring 2011 the counseling program jointly sponsored a presentation on internet safety with the PTA.
-On the opening morning of school in 2011 and 2012 the counseling program jointly sponsored a Boo Hoo Breakfast for parents of kindergarteners and students new to Nottingham.
-The pupil services staff also host an information table at Back-to-School Night.
+For the past 4 years, the student services staff jointly sponsored a presentation on internet safety with the librarian and ITC.
+The student services staff also host an information table at Back-to-School Night.
 The counselors also participate on panels during transition events like orientation to kindergarten.

 Transition to Middle School